 Students complete a Senior Geography Project (SGP) in the Preliminary course and must undertake 10 hours of fieldwork in both the Preliminary and HSC courses.
 Students will be required to submit both oral and written geographic reports.

-Assessment: HSC course only

-External Assessment: Weight Internal Assessment: Weight

-A three hour written 100% Fieldwork 10%

-examination Geographical research 20%

-Interpretation and synthesis of 30%
+External Assessment: Weight Internal Assessment: Weight A three hour written 100% Fieldwork 10% examination Geographical research 20% Interpretation and synthesis of geographical stimulus 30% Geographical explanations, discussion, expositions and reports 40% 100% 100%

-geographical stimulus

-Geographical explanations, 40%

-discussion, expositions and

-reports

-100% 100%